darshanawijesingha/javaFibonacci/README.md

 - The Fibonacci sequence is computed iteratively
 - The result is displayed in the GUI

 ---

-## 📄 License

-This project is licensed under the MIT License.
-Use it freely for learning or enhancement.

----

 ## 👤 Author

-Created by [Darshana Wijesinghe ].
+Created by [Darshana Wijesinghe 2022].
 Contributions are welcome!